RScrafted/terraform-azure-vm-automation/README.md

 ### variables.tf

-This file defines the variables used in the Terraform configuration, making it easy to customize the deployment by changing variable values.
+This file defines the variables used in the Terraform configuration and uses `terraform.tfvars` to specify values, making it easy to customize the deployment environment by changing variable values.

 ### outputs.tf